danielwohlgemuth/free-genai-bootcamp-2025/writing-practice/README.md

 - AWS Bedrock integration for kana representation generation
 - Amazon Polly integration for Japanese word audio synthesis
 - Manga OCR for character recognition
-- FastAPI backend for word and group management
+- Built-in word groups for Hiragana and Katakana
 - Caching system for frequently used words and audio

 ## Prerequisites